Basisvisualisierung/vt-map-editor/README.md

 To get VT Map Editor up and running locally you first need to install a current Node.js LTS version and Angular CLI 8.

-To be able to share map styles and map applications created with VT Map Editor you also need to set up the back end service [VT Map Service](https://github.com/Basisvisualisierung/vt-map-service).
+To be able to share map styles and map applications created with VT Map Editor you also need to set up the back-end service [VT Map Service](https://github.com/Basisvisualisierung/vt-map-service).

 ### Installation